 MMN is an asymmetric variation of CIDP.
 Here, only the motor fibers are affected.
 Clinically, asymmetric reflex deficits and muscle weakness are typical.
 Because motor neurons are affected, the occurrence of atrophies and fasciculations is possible (often, the motor part of the ulnar nerve is affected initially).

 - Electrophysiology: isolated conduction blocks

-- Serology: in one third of the patients, GM1-antibodies are increased
+- Serology: in one-third of the patients, anti-GM1-antibodies are increased

 - CSF: protein is normal or slightly increased

-Therapeutically, the short-term application of cyclophosphamides or immunoglobulins is reasonable.
+Therapeutically, the short-term administration of cyclophosphamides or immunoglobulins is reasonable.

 Note: The distinction of MMN from amyotrophic lateral sclerosis (ALS) is particularly important because the latter condition is significantly less treatable than MMN.
 Typically, patients describe the beginning of weakness in one hand with slow spread of the symptoms to other muscle groups and the involvement of additional extremities.
 These initial symptoms are strikingly similar to those experienced by patients with an ALS diagnosis.